 It’s important for homeowners in Germantown, Gaithersburg, Potomac, Clarksburg, and throughout Montgomery County, MD to have a fully working air conditioning system for the hot months ahead.
 Summer 2012 was the third hottest summer on record for the U.S., according to the National Oceanic and Atmospheric Administration (NOAA), and summer 2013 could be just as bad.

 The AC unit’s compressor is one of the most important parts of the system, and so it is essential for you to be able to identify when you have a broken compressor.
 Think you may have a faulty AC compressor?
-The expert AC technicians here at Michael Bonsby Heating & Air Conditioning can help you determine whether your unit does have a broken compressor or some other problem, and they can perform necessary AC repairs—quickly and accurately.
+The expert AC technicians here at Michael Bonsby HVAC & Plumbing can help you determine whether your unit does have a broken compressor or some other problem, and they can perform necessary AC repairs—quickly and accurately.
 Keep reading to learn more about dealing with a broken compressor.

 Broken Compressor Warning Signs